ably/ably-asset-tracking-swift/README.md

 - SwiftLint is integrated into the project.
 Make sure that your code does not add any SwiftLint related warning.
 - Please remove default Xcode header comments (with author, license and creation date) as they're not necessary.
 - If you're adding or modifying any part of the public interface of SDK, please also update [QuickHelp](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/SymbolDocumentation.html#//apple_ref/doc/uid/TP40016497-CH51-SW1) documentation.

-### Concepts and assumptions

-- At the beginning, we aim only to support iOS, but we need to keep in mind macOS and tvOS
 - Docs are written for both Swift and ObjC

 ### Release Procedure